 Many parents/carers described the initial impact of engaging with Time Matters as a sense of relief.
-Parents often described feeling alone in supporting their children and being "stigmatised and isolated in their communities" (P3, stakeholder) and felt "relief to actually meet parents who have gone through similar experiences" (P2, stakeholder) and to see their children engaged and happy at Time Matters.
-Many parents/carers described this sense of relief because Time Matters made them "feel normal" (P8, parent/carers focus group) and reassured that when "you are coming here, you know you've got support if anything goes wrong" (P6, parent/carers focus group).
-The young people could also see this positive difference in their parents after they had accessed support ("say like if we've had a bad morning... then afterwards...it's just like they can get everything out", P14, 12-15 years focus group)
+Parents often described feeling "on your own" (P30, parent/carer focus group) in supporting their children ("I've never had a phone call off anybody for my kids about their dad being in prison, not one person.
+Not social services, nobody" P29, parent/carer focus group) and being "stigmatised and isolated in their communities" (P3, stakeholder).
+They felt "relief to actually meet parents who have gone through similar experiences" (P2, stakeholder) and to see their children engaged and happy at Time Matters.
+Many parents/carers described this sense of relief when Time Matters made them "feel normal" (P8, parent/carers focus group) and reassured that when "you are coming here, you know you've got support if anything goes wrong" (P6, parent/carers focus group).
+The young people could also see this positive difference in their parents after they had accessed support ("when, like, there's a group on and she's been over thinking it, that day when we go home, she's like, oh, finally happy again because she's being able to speak about her feelings" P26, young person interview, female, age 14).